stigok/blog.stigok.com/collections/_posts/2022-04-05-terraform-conditional-dynamic-block.md

 title:  "Using conditional dynamic blocks in Terraform"
 date:   2022-04-05 12:27:25 +0200
 categories: terraform
-excerpt: Dynamic blocks do not have count, but a hacked for_each will do.
+excerpt: Dynamic blocks do not have count, but a conditional map with for_each will do.
 #proccessors: pymd
 ---